 The music industry, in the form of the RIAA, has also engaged in a series of legal blunders.
 In 1998, the RIAA filed a lawsuit against a small relatively unknown company, Diamond Multimedia Systems.
 Diamond's crime?
 They were engaged in selling a portable electronic device capable of playing music in a compressed format not widely known at that time - the MP3 format.
 Not only did the RIAA manage to lose the lawsuit - but the attendant publicity was an important factor in popularizing the format among consumers.
-As newspapers gave the case enormous coverage, music afficionados rushed to their computers to convert their inconvenient old CDs into convenient MP3 collections.
+As newspapers gave the case enormous coverage, music aficionados rushed to their computers to convert their inconvenient old CDs into convenient MP3 collections.37

 The massive conversion of CDs is largely responsible for the next chapter in the sad saga of the RIAA - the peer-to-peer network.
 With the advent of Napster in 1999, music lovers discovered that, especially with the advent of broadband connections, MP3 formatted songs could be conveniently shared over the Internet.
-Determined to spread the word to the world about this great new technology, the RIAA lawyers sued Napster.
+The RIAA lawyers sued Napster.
+The lawsuit did little to prevent the spread of the technology - although it may have helped publicize it.
 Court filings indicate that at that time Napster had fewer than 500,000 users.
 By mid-2000, driven by the enormous publicity over the case, Napster reported nearly 38 million users worldwide.
 By 2001 the RIAA prevailed on appeal, and an injunction against Napster began the effective shutdown of the network.
 By 2002, Napster declared bankruptcy.
-So effective has this shutdown been that it is now estimated that in the US alone, there are over 40 million people sharing files using p2p networks.
+38 So effective has this shutdown been that it is now estimated that in the US alone, there are over 40 million people sharing files using "peer-topeer", or p2p, networks.39

 "Being a monopolist" is, apparently, akin to going on drugs or joining some strange religious sect.
-It seems to lead to complete loss of any sense of what profitable opportunities are and of how free markets function.
-Monopolists, apparently, can conceive of only one way of making money, that is bullying consumers and competitors to put up and shut up.
-Furthermore, it also appears to mean that past mistakes have to be repeated at a larger, and ever more ridiculous, scale.
+It seems to lead to a complete loss of any sense of what profitable opportunities are and of how free markets function.
+Monopolists, apparently, can conceive of only one way of making money, that is bullying consumers and competitors to put up or shut up.
+Furthermore, it also appears to mean that past mistakes have to be repeated at a larger, and ever more egregious, scale.
 Consider the ongoing controversy over the Google Print project, which is now relabeled Google Book Search and is fighting to survive the legal obstacles we summarize next.
-The Authors Guild filed a lawsuit about two years ago trying to stop it; in the lawsuit it accuses Google of violating "fair use" and infringing upon its copyrights.
-Trying to prevent the very damaging effect that the lawsuits could have on its overall finances (it has become a very rich company, in recent times) Google seems to be caving in to all kinds of incredible requests, modifying the Book Search product accordingly.
+The Authors Guild filed a lawsuit about two years ago trying to stop it; the lawsuit accuses Google of violating "fair use" and infringing upon its copyrights.
+Trying to prevent the very damaging effect that the lawsuits could have on its overall finances (it has become a very rich company, in recent times) Google seems to be caving in to all kinds of requests, modifying the Book Search product accordingly.
 Anyone who has used it both in 2004 and 2006 can appreciate the difference.
 The original Google Print was a wonderful tool for bibliographic research that made us purchase very many useful books; the current Google Book Search is an emasculated and frustrating program whose social value and marketability are unclear, to say the least.